 Quartz Slab Shower Walls: Durability

 Everyone knows the difficulties of a moldy shower.
-Various molds can develop on top of and even under the grout that is essential to tile.
-If bleach doesn’t work – it often fails when mold grows beneath the grout – what’s left is a horrible chemical stench and even more work to do.
+Various molds can cultivate on top of and even under the grout that is essential to tile.
+If bleach doesn’t work — it often fails when mold grows beneath the grout — what’s left is a horrible chemical stench and even more work to do.
 In other words, it’s an arduous process to clean moldy grout.
 To do a proper job in a mold-ridden bathroom, you often have to completely remove the grout.

 In a conventional shower’s lifetime, it may be necessary to repeat that process many times, magnifying the expense and headache of maintenance.

 With Caesarstone quartz slabs, there is no need for grout, there are few to no seams, and cleaning is a breeze.
-Since Caesarstone’s quartz is nonporous, it’s the ideal material for moist and warm areas like the shower and surrounding bathroom walls.
+Since Caesarstone’s quartz is nonporous, it’s the ideal low maintenance material for moist and warm areas like the shower and surrounding bathroom walls.

 Quartz Slab Shower Walls: Exquisite Aesthetics

 Beyond durability, one of the most impressive aspects of quartz slab shower walls is their appearance.
 Quartz shower wall panels exude the look and feel of luxury.
 With quartz beating out every similar mineral for durability, it’s easy to forget just how stunning it is in vertical settings like on shower surrounds and wall panels.
-While we’ve included a few pictures in this article showcasing that beauty, be sure to check out our quartz visualizer to experiment with our various surfaces in bathroom settings for yourself.
+While we’ve included a few pictures in this article showcasing that beauty, check out our quartz visualizer to experiment with our various surfaces in bathroom settings for yourself.

 Central to the quartz shower wall panel aesthetic are simplicity and sleekness.
 Bathrooms are at their best when you follow these two design principles.